The latest information on the Mountain Bike Innovation Centre project being taking forward in Innerleithen.

 Over 100 people attended both the public meeting on 5 December and drop-in session on 11 December.
 The feedback received was extremely helpful and will allow us to continue to move forward with the project.

 As indicated in the engagement events, the revised proposal is to seek approval to demolish the main building on the Caerlee Mill site.
-If approved, a planning application would then be submitted later in 2025 for a new Mountain Bike Innovation Centre in its place.

 Following a meeting with consultees including Historic Environment Scotland, we are now expecting to submit the demolition application in early 2025 to allow additional information to be provided.
 This in turn should speed up the overall demolition and planning application process.